odinuv/web/slides/sql-join/slides.md

 <section markdown='1'>
 ## Checkpoint
 - Is it possible to join more than two tables?
-- What happens if you run `DELETE` without `WHERE`?
+- What happens if you run a `DELETE` without a `WHERE`?
-- Can you join a table in database with result of `SELECT`?
+- Can you join a table in the database with result of a `SELECT`?
 - What are aliases useful for?
-- Is it necessary to give join condition for every join?
+- Is it necessary to give the join condition for every join?
-- Why should you list column names in `INSERT`?
+- Why should you list column names in an `INSERT`?
-- Can you insert date to database in arbitrary format?
+- Can you insert date to the database in arbitrary format?
 - What are the most common methods of joining tables?
 - Why is using a cartesian product not a good idea?
 </section>